tableau/connector-plugin-sdk/docs/tdvt.md

 - Database Releases
 - Connector Plugins

-## What’s in this guide?
+## What’s in this section?

-This guide will walk through setting up the TDVT and using it.
-The guide will show you have to set up and configure the TDVT, how to add configurations for your own Data source, and how to run tests.
+This section shows you how to set up and configure TDVT, add configurations for your own data source, and run tests.
-This guide uses Postgres as an example, but you can use your own data source to follow along with this guide.
+We use Postgres as an example in this section, but you can use your own data source to follow along.

 Test Scope